btarg/requiem-vault/GM/First Session/First session start.md

 ### Actions for the players:

 >[!question]- **Investigate candles**
->The library's candles have somewhat recently been relit, presumably by intrepid urban explorers who have no regard for their own safety.
-The hyperactive wispy creatures flying above you seem to have stayed so far back from the flames that not even their drifting breaths have not blown them out.
-Most of the candles have burned near to their wicks.
+>The library's candles have somewhat recently been re-lit, presumably by intrepid urban explorers who have no regard for their own safety.
+The drifting breaths of the hyperactive creatures flying above you have not managed to extinguish a single flame; most of the candles have burned near to their wicks.
->

 >[!question]- **Look at the books**
 >Strewn across the tables in front of you are several open books.
-They seem to be emanating a pale mist which sparkles the same colour as the wisp creatures.
+They seem to be emanating a pale mist which sparkles with the same vivid blue colour as the wisps.

 >[!question]- **Observe the wisps**
 >You watch cautiously as the wisps absorb the raw Ichor contained within the words of long-dead mages.
 The wisps' translucent forms pulsate with newfound energy, shimmering and thrumming, alive with stolen power.
 They are *feeding.*